vimeo/psalm/docs/annotating_code/type_syntax/utility_types.md

 ## `class-string-map<T as Foo, T>`

-Used to indicate an array where each value is equal an instance of the class string contained in the key:
+Used to indicate an array where each value is equal to an instance of the class string contained in the key:

 ```php
 <?php